April 27, 2021

 Physician taking a man's blood pressure.

-Most of us are aware that having high blood pressure places you at increased risks for serious health conditions such as having a heart attack, stroke or kidney damage.
-But just as too high of a blood pressure is a cause for concern, sometimes too low of a blood pressure can be as well.
+Most of us are aware that having high blood pressure (hypertension) places you at increased risk for serious health conditions like heart attack, stroke and kidney damage.
+But did you realize that low blood pressure (hypotension) can be equally concerning?

 Advertisement